Any prepper worth their salt will have as one of their most prized possessions their survival knife, whatever form that takes.

 Maybe you’re lost and you need to make carvings on trees.
 Maybe you need to leave someone a message.

-Whether you’re looking to build a shelter or fire, you can always use a knife to cut down tree branches.
+Whether you’re looking to build a shelter or fire, or just blaze a trail you can always use a knife to cut down tree branches.
 The trick is to cut them at an angle, not perpendicularly.
-As you strike the knife, it has to go with the branch not against it.

 Even More Uses?

 Definitely.
 A knife is the original frontier and survival situation multi-too.
 Check out some of the possible uses for your knife just below: